zawzaww/zawzaww.github.io/_drafts/storage-provisioning-k8s.md

 ### Using Local Path Provisioner

 In this section, we will test creating a *PersistentVolume* for a *Pod* automatically using PVC with the *local-path* storageclass.
-I will demonstrate it with the Busybox container image.
+I will demonstrate it using the Busybox container image.

 Create a YAML named `local-storage-busybox.yaml`.